-The portion of proposed WIS 23 in Sheboygan county is not located in the 2015 Ozone NAAQS nonattainment area.
+The portion of proposed WIS 23 in Sheboygan County is not located in the 2015 Ozone NAAQS nonattainment area.
+However, the 2008 standard has not been revoked; control measures and transportation conformity continue to apply for the whole county under the 2008 standard.

 According to the October 18, 2016, Updated FHWA Guidance regarding Interim Guidance on Air Toxic Analysis in NEPA Documents, this project is considered to have low potential Mobile Source Air Toxics (MSAT) effects.
 The types of projects that fall into this category are those that serve to improve operations of highway, transit or freight without adding substantial new capacity or without creating a facility that is likely to meaningfully increase MSAT emissions.
-Examples of these types of projects include projects where design year traffic is projected to be less than 140,000 to 150,000 AADT.
+Examples of these types of projects include projects where design year traffic is projected to be less than 140,000 to 150,000 annual average daily traffic (AADT).
 The projected 2040 WIS 23 traffic volumes of between 6,800 and 21,100 AADT fall substantially short of this threshold.
 Therefore, this project falls into the "low potential for MSAT" category.